nthokiesther09/weather-App-grp-9/README.md

 ### Weather Display

-- The app fetches and displays the current temperature and weather condition for the entered city.
+- The app fetches and displays the current temperature and weather conditions for the entered city.

 ### Error Handling